tbaumann/meshcoretomqtt/README.md

 - Download the script...

   `wget https://raw.githubusercontent.com/Andrew-a-g/meshcoretomqtt/refs/heads/main/mctomqtt.py`
-- Edit the script with your mqtt server.
+- Edit the config.ini file with your mqtt server.
 You will need to update the configuration section with your mqtt server.
   ```
-  MQTT_SERVER = "MQTT_SERVER"
+  server = mqtt_server
-  MQTT_PORT = 1883
+  port = 1883
-  MQTT_USER = "MQTT_USER"
+  username = mqtt_user
-  MQTT_PASS = "MQTT_PASSWORD"
+  password = mqtt_password
   ```
 - Run the script.